Module: Shoulda::Matchers::ActiveModel

 upon reading it back.

-This usually happens if the writer method (foo=
+This usually happens if the writer method (foo=, bar=, etc.) for

 that attribute has custom logic to ignore certain incoming values or